 Cindy McMillion loves documenting parish life at Holy Communion through the lens of her camera.
-She also photographs weekly at St. Mary’s Episcopal Cathedral, providing free portraits for housing-insecure men and women who attend the weekly breakfast and worship.
 Her determination to recognize and honor the divine image inside every human being has been the foundation for a number of community-based photography projects, including one honoring Holy Communion’s senior parishioners (Hall of Faith, displayed on the lower level of Blaisdell).
 As parish photographer, she provides images for weekly and monthly parish communications and manages Holy Communion's Facebook page.

 Cindy holds a master’s degree in instructional design and technology from the University of Memphis and served for many years as an elementary classroom teacher and an instructional technology specialist for Memphis-Shelby County Schools.

 She is married to Phil, retired professor of Old Testament, and the two have enjoyed several trips to Jerusalem, where Phil delves into history and theology while Cindy records moments of daily life in the Old City.
 She also enjoys bluegrass gospel music, writing, playing Scrabble, visiting art galleries, and reading (especially C.S.
 Lewis and poet Billy Collins).